We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Sprains and muscle strains are some of the most common baseball injuries, often caused by overstretching, sudden movements, or impact.

 Sprains involve the ligaments that connect bones, while strains affect the muscles or tendons.
-Ice, rest, and gradual return to activities can help promote healing and minimize the risk of further injury.

 Overuse Injuries (such as Tendonitis)